smartshark/vcsSHARK/docs/source/intro.rst

 	port, where the datastore runs on

-.. option:: --list-extensions, -e
+.. option:: --db-authentication <DB_AUTHENTICATION> -a <DB_AUTHENTICATION>

-	shows all available extensions

-		..
-WARNING:: This is not implemented yet
+	name of the authentication database

 .. option:: --config-file <CONFIG_FILE>, -f <CONFIG_FILE>